Slide

 Major Presentations

-Either before a tour, or after, we have incredible School of Engineering faculty to share more about their discipline and what you can do with it!
+Either before a tour, or after, we have incredible College of Engineering faculty and Graduate Students to share more about their discipline and what you can do with it!

 Each day, we’ll have a different major or discipline presenting for approximately 45 minutes